53645714n/rainmaker/README.md

 ## The concept
 ### Remote
-Because it is hard to find the correct spot for the sprinkler at once, the farmer spends a lot of time walking
+Because it is hard to find the correct spot for the sprinkler at once, the farmer spends a lot of time walking back and forth between the sprinkler and the pump controller.
+Being able to switch the pump remotely can save lots of time and miles.

+### Timer
+Waiting for the moment to switch off the pump isn't exactly time well spent, with this program the farmer is able to set a timer to two pre-defined times remotely and go home.

+## Wish list